catsocks/webext-copy-title-url/README.md

 Download for Chrome:
 https://chrome.google.com/webstore/detail/copy-page-title-and-url/mcnddmglmjbomnfgkehnnblncllkaedm

 ## How to use

-* When browsing any web page:

-Right-click the page.
-In the context menu, a new item will be displayed: "Copy page title and url".
-This command will copy the title of the current page and its URL to clipboard.
+With no text selected, right-click a page and the context menu option _Copy page title and URL_ will allow you to copy the title of the current page and the URL to the clipboard.

-* When (some) text on the page is selected:

-Right-click the selected text.
-In the context menu, a new item will be displayed: "Copy selection and url".
-This command will copy the selected text and the URL (but not the page title) to clipboard.

-If you hold down the Control or Shift key while clicking the menu item, the extension will copy the title of the page as well as the selected text and the URL.
+With a text selection, right-click a page and the context menu option _Copy selection and URL_ will allow you to copy the text selection and the URL to the clipboard, with the page title included before the selected text if the <kbd>Control</kbd> or <kbd>Shift</kbd> modifier key is pressed while clicking the option.

 ## Version history